-1. What’s a Cookie Consent Notice?
+1. What Is a Cookie Consent Notice?

-3. Cookie Preferences — To comply with the GDPR, your cookie consent notice needs to allow users to consent to or deny certain categories of cookies.
+- Cookie Preferences — To comply with the GDPR, your cookie consent notice needs to allow users to consent to or deny certain categories of cookies.

-2. GDPR Cookie Consent Language Examples
+3. GDPR Cookie Consent Language Examples

 Now let’s look at a cookie consent message that allows users to set their preferences more directly.
 Here’s a cookie banner example from Airbnb:

-3. Cookie Consent Examples
+4. GDPR-compliant Cookie Consent Examples

 Your cookie consent notice can appear in any number of ways on your site — like as a banner, pop-up, or full-screen page.
 You can also use a variety of approaches to cookie consent — implied consent, opt-in consent, and opt-out consent.

-1. The Guardian’s Bottom Banner
+1. The Guardian’s Opt-In Bottom Banner

 The Guardian UK uses a consent banner that appears at the bottom of its webpage.

-The Guardian also takes a casual approach to the language of their cookie consent, embracing a friendly tone with “I’m OK with that” as their button text.
+The Guardian has done this by taking a casual approach to the language of their cookie consent, embracing a friendly tone with “Yes, I’m happy” as their button text.
 They have also given users the ability to choose which cookies they want to accept by putting the “Manage my cookies” option next to it.

-3. Invision’s Left-Side Tooltip
+3. Financial Times’ Left-Side Tooltip

 They take care to match the style of the tooltip to the site’s aesthetic, and keep it as a minimal — but still noticeable — intrusion off to the side.
 Like The Guardian, they use an opt-in approach where users can choose to accept cookies with a click of a button.

 Like the other cookie consent examples, GDPR guidelines are clearly kept in mind here by sorting cookies into distinct categories.